UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/README.md

 Consider each parameter in turn:

-- The first parameter is of type `BindableProperty`.
-Now, this might seem confusing (because it is!).
+- The first parameter is the **target property** of type `BindableProperty`.
+Now, the code might seem confusing (because it is!).
 For a start, _static properties_ are provided. `Label.IsVisibleProperty` is not the same as `MessageLabel.IsVisible`.
-    - For any (bindable) property, there will be a static class property of the same name + suffic `Property`
+    - For any (bindable) property, there will be a static class property of the same name + suffix `Property`
-    - You always specify the static property
+    - You always pass the static property (never an instance property)
     - Why?
 Err...
 I'll get back to you on that ok?
-- The second property is the _name_ of the source property, specified as a `string`.
+- The second property is the _name_ of the **source property**, specified as a `string`.
 - Finally, there is the direction.
 This enumerable type is can set to:
     - Default
     - TwoWay (changes are communicated in both direction)